framewr/ANUBIS-altcoin/README.md

 Open a browser to wherever you unpacked ANUBIS-altcoin.  http://your.ANUBIS-altcoin.ip.orHOST/ANUBIS-altcoin/directory/if/it/is/not/the/root/

+Create a cron script pointing at the wallet_update.php file along the lines of:

+     */1 * * * * php /var/www/ANUBIS-TEST/wallet_update.php

 The rest is pretty self-explanatory.

 The accounts page will get slower and slower with each wallet you add to it.
 It has to do a request to blockchain.info for each wallet.
 3 requests for each dogechain.info wallet.
 Shit adds up quick.